 - a.
 Major duties.
-The intelligence analyst conducts all-source analysis, develops the threat situation, produces, fuses and disseminates all-source intelligence to support the military decision making process (MDMP).
-Performs, coordinates, and/or supervises the Intelligence Preparation of the Battlefield (IPB) process; planning requirements and assessing collection and support to targeting.
+The intelligence analyst conducts all-source analysis, develops the threat situation, produces, fuses, and disseminates all-source intelligence to support the military decision-making process (MDMP).
+Performs, coordinates, and/or supervises the Intelligence Preparation of the Battlefield (IPB) process, planning requirements and assessing collection and support to targeting.
 Supports the command, staff, and advises on the use of intelligence resources at all echelons. - (1) MOSC 35F1O.
 Prepare all-source intelligence products to support the command.
 Establish and maintain databases and automated intelligence systems receives and processes incoming information.
 Analyze incoming information for significance and reliability.
 Performs initial intelligence preparation of the battlefield (IPB) to define the operational environment, describe environmental effects on operations, evaluate the threat, and determine threat courses of action.
 Supports initial threat situation development.
 Provide intelligence support to targeting.
 Analyzes information and presents intelligence products and findings. - (2) MOSC 35F2O.
 Performs duties shown in preceding skill level, provides guidance, and trains subordinate Soldiers.
 Performs intelligence preparation of the battlefield (IPB) to refine the significant characteristics of the environment and intelligence gaps; perform analysis of military aspects and effects of terrain, while applying the effects of weather on operations, and considering civilian factors of area, structure, capabilities, organizations, people, and events (ASCOPE); confirm threat capabilities while refining threat models; confirm threat objectives and courses of action; creates enemy situation templates and targeting products and develops initial information collection products to answer intelligence requirements.
 Provides intelligence support to targeting by organizing and categorizing targeting products.
 Assist in the preparation of reports on captured enemy material.
 Presents periodic and special intelligence reports, plans, and briefings. - (3) MOSC 35F3O.
 Performs duties shown in preceding skill level, provides guidance, and trains subordinate Soldiers.
 Drafts unit all source intelligence training plan.
 Evaluates and validates subordinates' analysis.
 Performs intelligence preparation of the battlefield (IPB) to validate significant characteristics of the environment and intelligence gaps; validates analysis of military aspects and effects of terrain, while applying the effects of weather on operations, and considering civilian factors of area, structure, capabilities, organizations, people, and events (ASCOPE); validates threat capabilities and threat models; validates threat objectives and courses of action.
 Prepares, edits, and critiques intelligence and targeting products and validates Information Collection products to answer intelligence requirements.
 Confirms or denies PIR satisfaction and recommends changes.
 Performs planning requirements and assessing collection and dissemination to answer intelligence requirements.
 Provides intelligence support to targeting by verifying the high value target (HVT) list, validating the target intelligence package (TIP), and nominating targets.
 Performs combat assessment and determines second and third order effects of enemy actions.
-Receives, produces and disseminates intelligence reports. - (4) MOSC 35F4O.
-Performs duties shown in preceding skill level, provides guidance, validates and manages planned all Source intelligence training.
+Receives, produces, and disseminates intelligence reports. - (4) MOSC 35F4O.
+Performs duties shown in preceding skill level, provides guidance, validates, and manages planned all Source intelligence training.
 Coordinates flow of intelligence information between intelligence disciplines and supervises the all-source production process.
 Integrates Information Collection to include coordination with the operations officer for asset management and dissemination.
 Integrates intelligence targeting with operations.
 Supervises intelligence operations. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Intelligence analysts must possess the following qualifications: - (1) A physical demands rating of moderate (Gold). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 105 in aptitude area ST in Armed Services Vocational aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 102 in aptitude area ST on ASVAB tests administered on and after 2 January 2002 and prior to 1 July 2004.
+Intelligence analysts must possess the following qualifications: - (1) A physical demands rating of moderate (Gold). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 101 in aptitude area ST. - (b) A minimum OPAT score of Long Jump (LJ) 120 cm, seated Power Throw (PT) 350 cm, Strength Deadlift (SD) 120 lbs., and Interval Aerobic Run (IR) 36 shuttles in Physical Demand Category "Moderate" (Gold).